- USA Release on Metal Blade Records with Bloody Axe Logo

 Collector's info: Rare 12" EP with 3 tracks , Lyrics of all the songs by Slayer are printed on the back of the album cover. |

-Album Production: Brian Slagel.
+Album Production: Produced by Brian Slagel.
 Brian Slagel is a pioneering figure in heavy metal, best known as the founder of Metal Blade Records in 1982.
 His label launched the careers of legendary bands like Metallica, Slayer, and Mercyful Fate, shaping the genre’s evolution.
 As a producer, he worked with Flotsam and Jetsam, Exciter, and Trouble, leaving a lasting impact.

 Learn more about Brian Slagel.